airbnb/paris/README.md

 Paris.style(myView).applyBlue(); // Same as calling ...apply(R.style.MyView_Blue)
 ```

-Note: This doesn't prohibit the application of other styles.
+Note: This doesn't prevent the application of other styles.

-## Nested Styleable Views
+## Styleable Subviews

 Sometimes your custom views may have subviews which you'd like to make individually styleable.
 For example, a custom view may contain both a title and subtitle, and each can be restyled separately.
 Paris has you covered.